KfcEnjoyer/Land-Registry-System-using-Blockchain/README.md

    - Visit the "Properties" page to see a list of all properties.
    - Visit the "Property List" page and enter a wallet address to see properties owned by that address.

+## Solidity Smart Contracts

+The PropertyChain project uses Solidity smart contracts to manage property ownership and transactions on the Ethereum blockchain.
+Below is an overview of the main smart contracts used in this project:

+### `PropertyToken.sol`

+This contract represents an ERC-20 token for each property.
+Each property on the PropertyChain is associated with its unique ERC-20 token, allowing for ownership transfer and other token-related functionalities.

+#### Functions:

+- `getTokenName()`: Returns the name of the ERC-20 token.
+- `getTokenSymbol()`: Returns the symbol of the ERC-20 token.
+- `mint(address account, uint256 amount)`: Mints new tokens and assigns them to the specified account.
+Only the contract owner can call this function.

+### `LandRegistry.sol`

+The `LandRegistry` contract manages properties, their ownership, and verification status.

+#### Struct:

+- `Property`: Represents a property on the PropertyChain, containing information such as owner, address description, verification status, initial token supply, land size, and IPFS hash.

+#### Functions:

+- `submitAndCreateProperty(...)`: Submits a new property to the registry.
+Only the contract owner can call this function.
+- `markAsVerified(uint256 propertyId)`: Marks a property as verified after real-world verification.
+Only the contract owner can call this function.
+- `transferOwnership(uint256 propertyId, address newOwner)`: Transfers ownership of a property to a new owner.
+Only the current owner can call this function.
+- `getAllProperties()`: Returns an array of all properties on the PropertyChain.
+- `getPropertyTokenAddress(uint256 propertyId)`: Returns the ERC-20 token address associated with a specific property.
+- `getPropertyTokenInfo(uint256 propertyId)`: Returns information about the ERC-20 token associated with a specific property, including name, symbol, and IPFS hash.

+### `Modifiers`:

+- `onlyPropertyOwner(uint256 propertyId)`: Ensures that only the current property owner can execute the function.

+Feel free to explore the Solidity code in the `contracts` directory for more details.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Contributing

 If you would like to contribute to this project, please follow these steps: